Possible Spatial Correlation of Superconducting and Pseudogap Dynamics in a Bi-based Cuprate: Results

-The fluence-dependent relationship between $\Delta R_{\mathrm{SC}}/R$ and $\Delta R_{\mathrm{PG}}/R$ is more clearly revealed in Fig.~\ref{fig_1D}, which shows the spatial distributions of the SC and PG components at different pump fluence~\footnote{Representative fluences in Fig.~\ref{fig_2D} were chosen for visual clarity, while Fig.~\ref{fig_1D} shows the systematic set used for quantitative analysis.}.
+The fluence-dependent relationship between $\Delta R_{\mathrm{SC}}/R$ and $\Delta R_{\mathrm{PG}}/R$ is more clearly revealed in Fig.~\ref{fig_1D}, which shows spatial distributions of the SC and PG components at different pump fluences (the fluences in Fig.~\ref{fig_2D} were chosen for visual clarity, whereas Fig.~\ref{fig_1D} presents the systematic set used for quantitative analysis).
 These distributions were extracted from $\Delta R/R$ transients measured along the $\sim$160~$\mu$m dashed line in Fig.~\ref{fig_2D}(a).
-Further details of the dataset are provided in the Supplemental Material.
-To quantitatively evaluate $\Delta R_{\mathrm{SC,PG}}/R$, we plot the SC response amplitude $A_{\rm SC}$, defined as the time-averaged reflectivity change $\langle \Delta R/R \rangle_{2-10~{\rm ps}}$ at $T=10$ K, and the PG response amplitude $A_{\rm PG}$, defined as the time-averaged reflectivity change $\langle -\Delta R/R \rangle_{0.1-0.5~{\rm ps}}$ at $T=50$ K. Since the PG response exhibits a negative signal, $A_{\rm PG}$ is defined with a minus sign to represent the inverted $\Delta R/R$.
+Further details are provided in the Appendix A. To quantify $\Delta R_{\mathrm{SC,PG}}/R$, we plot the SC response amplitude $A_{\rm SC}\equiv\langle \Delta R/R \rangle_{2-10~\mathrm{ps}}$ at $T=10~\mathrm{K}$ and the PG response amplitude $A_{\rm PG}\equiv\langle -\Delta R/R \rangle_{0.1-0.5~\mathrm{ps}}$ at $T=50~\mathrm{K}$.
+At weak excitation [Fig.~\ref{fig_1D}(a)], $A_{\rm SC}$ is spatially uniform within experimental uncertainty.
+The apparent modulation in Fig.~\ref{fig_2D}(c) is enhanced by the color scale, whereas the quantitative analysis in Fig.~\ref{fig_1D}(a) confirms near uniformity.
+With increasing fluence, micron-scale modulation becomes evident.
+In contrast, $A_{\rm PG}$ exhibits spatial modulation already at weak excitation [Fig.~\ref{fig_1D}(b)] and is approximately complementary to $A_{\rm SC}$ at high-fluence excitation.

-At weak excitation fluence in Fig.~\ref{fig_1D}(a), $A_{\rm SC}$ is spatially uniform with no discernible variation.
-Note that the apparent spatial modulation in Fig.~\ref{fig_2D}(c) is enhanced by the chosen color scale, whereas the quantitative analysis in Fig.~\ref{fig_1D}(a) confirms that the SC response remains nearly uniform at this fluence.
-As the fluence increases, however, micron-scale spatial modulation becomes apparent.
-In contrast, the spatial modulation of $A_{\rm PG}$ is already evident even under weak excitation conditions in Fig.~\ref{fig_1D}(b), and its profile is approximately complementary to that of $A_{\rm SC}$ at strong excitation.
+Below $T_{\rm c}$, under strong excitation where the superconducting condensate is significantly suppressed, the transient reflectivity contains contributions from both the SC and PG components.
+In such a situation, it is not straightforward to disentangle the two components solely from the spatial profiles of $A_{\rm SC}$ and $A_{\rm PG}$.
+On the other hand, their fluence dependences reflect the intrinsic characteristics of each component.
+In particular, the deviation from the linear response in the low-fluence regime defines characteristic threshold fluences associated with the suppression of the SC condensate and the collapse of the PG response.
+As shown below and further supported by Appendix D, these threshold fluences provide a useful metric for discussing the relationship between the SC and PG components in the spatial analysis.